jjorloff1/lxx-nt-greek-bible-builder/README.md

 - [x] Remove notation at the end of the doc
 - [x] Add a Preface
 - [-] Add front matter (copyright, editor, year, etc)
+- [ ] The spacing is slightly different between normal margin chapters and those that start in the middle of a paragraph (see colossians and 1 Tim 3/4)